israelpereira55/MDVRPTW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Vehicle Routing Problem (VRP) is a known combinatorial problem for it's difficult NP-hard.
-On this project, we seek to solve the Multi Depot Vehicle Routing Problem with Time Windows (MDVRPTW).
+The Vehicle Routing Problem (VRP) is a known hard-to-solve combinatorial problem (NP-hard).
+In this project, we seek to solve the Multi Depot Vehicle Routing Problem with Time Windows (MDVRPTW).

 We adopt the cluster-first route-second approach.
 For this, the customers are clustered considering each depot as the cluster center (each depot creates a cluster).
 Then the construction process is applied to generate solutions.

-Currently, we use a randomized version of Solomon I1 Insertion Heuristic as the constructive algorithm.
-The random decisions are administrated by GRASP metaheuristic.
+Currently, we use a randomized version of the Solomon I1 Insertion Heuristic as the constructive algorithm.
+The random decisions are administrated by the GRASP metaheuristic.
 After the construction process, a set of local search methods are applied.
 The local search can be intra-depot and inter-depot.
-The former considers each cluster as a complete problem and the later considers all clusters to improve the solution.
-In this project we consider both intra-depot and inter-depot local search methods.
+The former considers each cluster as a complete problem and the latter considers all clusters to improve the solution.
+In this project, we consider both intra-depot and inter-depot local search methods.

 The GRASP version of the project was published on Computational Science and Its Applications – ICCSA 2022: 22nd International Conference, Malaga, Spain, July 4–7, 2022.
 [Full article](https://link.springer.com/chapter/10.1007/978-3-031-10562-3_7).

-We also aim to develop a Ant Colony Optimization algorithm, instead of GRASP, to solve the problem.
+We also aim to develop an Ant Colony Optimization algorithm, instead of GRASP, to solve the problem.
 Which is in progress...

 For now, you can use the GRASP version.